dotnet/maui-samples/README.md

 _These apps are based on previews of Mobile (iOS/Android) and Desktop (macOS/Windows) in .NET 6 which are **not for production use**.
 Expect breaking changes as this is still in development for .NET 6._

-If you are looking for the absolute newest download links, see the [develop](https://github.com/dotnet/maui-samples/tree/develop) branch.

 ## Installing with .NET MAUI Check Tool

 This is a community supported, open source, global dotnet tool intended to help evaluation your development environment and help you install / configure everything you need to build a .NET MAUI application.